Frequently Asked Questions

 Most mice will die in their burrows, where they will decay within a few weeks.

-Yes, mice have been eradicated from more than 700 islands worldwide.
+Yes, rodents have been eradicated from more than 700 islands worldwide.
 Marion Island will be the largest island attempted to date where mice are the only introduced mammal.
 South Georgia is much larger, but mice only occurred at low densities in two distinct rat-free areas.
 At Australia’s Macquarie Island (12,800 ha), three species (rabbits, rats and mice) were successfully eradicated in 2014, so even though that island is smaller than Marion Island, it was a very complex operation.
-While only targeting one species is an advantage, Marion Island is much larger and has higher topography than Macquarie Island and these, together with the shape of the island, present significant challenges.
+While only targeting one species is an advantage, Marion Island is much larger and has higher topography than Macquarie Island and these, together with the shape of the island, present challenges.
 Eradicating a species from a sub-Antarctic island is ambitious and challenging; however, with careful and detailed planning, involving experienced personnel and with appropriate resources, it can be a significant and durable conservation achievement.

-Post-eradication monitoring will be done using a variety of passive detection devices, including camera traps, and most likely rodent detection dogs, to determine whether the MFM Project was successful.
 It will probably be two years after the implementation of the project before we can conclusively say that all mice on the island have been removed.

 Definitely.
 Removing the House Mice will be a positive step for biodiversity and ecosystem functioning on Marion Island.
 By restoring hydrological functioning, nutrient cycling, plant and invertebrate communities, the Mouse-Free Marion Project will act as an ecosystem-based adaptation measure against climate change.
 With close to one million mice present on the island currently, their burrows, nests and tunnels allow aeration of the substrate and result in drying out of the mires and bogs; mice also prey heavily on endemic invertebrates, plant seeds and soil organisms.
 When combined with climate change, the impacts of House Mice are accelerating habitat degradation and changing the flow of nutrients and fresh water to the marine environment.
 Removing the predation threat that mice pose to many of the island’s seabirds will help increase the resilience of these species against future climate change impacts.